Train for a half marathon without losing strength. Get a...

 Grab the guide and get weekly emails that break down strength, striking and recovery — no fluff.

-SCIFR (pronouced “Cypher” is a 5-pillar, 6-step protocol to resolve stubborn muscle knots and restore pain-free movement.
-It combines precise compression, fascial shear (IASTM/cupping), slow eccentrics, and breath-based decompression so changes actually stick, not just feel better for 5 minutes.
+SCIFR (pronounced “Cypher” is a 5-pillar, 6-step protocol to resolve stubborn muscle knots and restore pain-free movement.
+It combines precise compression, fascial shear (IASTM), slow eccentrics, and breath-based decompression so changes actually stick, not just feel better for 5 minutes.

 R.E.L.I.E.F. = Recognize → Express pressure → Load-relax → Improve glide → Eccentric → Full-breath reset.